 Amanda Elizabeth Joseph is definitely one of the coolest glitter enthusiasts ever!
-Her beautiful surreal work was featured on our site on July 10, 2011 and on our top 100 of 2011.
+Her beautiful surreal work was featured on our site in 2011 and on our top 100 of 2011.
 She is just a treat to have interviewed and turns out, she loves EK just as much as we love her!

 Please introduce yourself.
 Who are you and what is your connection with art?

 Hi, I’m Amanda, MFA candidate at the University of Notre Dame and perpetual unicorn enthusiast.
 Fortunately, I’ve been at least leisurely diddling around with some form of art for most of my life so far.
 As a kid I drew seemingly incessantly, and people often asked me if I wanted to be an artist when I grew up.
 My typical response was, “No, because they don’t make any money.”
 And here we are.

 Can you tell us about your early artistic experiences?
 How did you decide to dedicate your time to painting and developing your work?

 I attended the School of Creative Arts at the University of Saint Francis in Fort Wayne, Indiana on scholarship, majoring in Communication Arts and Graphic Design (you know, the “practical” degree in the arts) with an additional concentration in Illustration, which was a way to hang on to a love of drawing.
 In the fall of 2008, I took Painting I as a requirement for graduation, and it just so happened to be the first time it was being taught by a new and incredibly talented professor.
 I had never painted before the class, and immediately fell in love with oil paint as soon as I realized what you could do with it.